P&ID or Piping and Instrumentation Diagram is a crucial knowledge in the Oil and Gas industry! Here is why…

 P&ID in short, is a schematic illustration of a functional relationship between piping, instrumentation and system components in other words, the P&ID shows the piping and related components of a physical process flow.
 It’s most commonly used in the engineering field.
 When it comes to the Oil and Gas industry you will see P&ID’s in refineries, chemical plants, production facilities offshore and much more.

-Take a sneak peak at our Introduction to P&ID course with this free lessons on P&ID Symbols.
-If interested in learn all about P&ID’s enroll in the training course here: Introduction to P&ID’s
+Take a sneak peek at our Introduction to P&ID course with this free lessons on P&ID Symbols.
+If interested in learning all about P&ID’s, enroll in the training course here: Introduction to P&ID’s Online Course.

 This is a P&ID or Piping and Instrumentation Diagram

 If you are searching about what P&ID’s are, it is a detailed schematic diagram that illustrates the interconnection of process equipment and the instrumentation used to control the process.
 P&IDs are commonly used in the process industry, such as in chemical plants, petrochemical plants, and power plants, to show how the different pieces of equipment and instrumentation work together to produce a product or perform a process.